Efficient analytic approximation for small-scale non-cold relic perturbations: Analytic small-scale approximation for NCDM perturbations

 While the metric perturbations are themselves sourced by NCDM perturbations through the perturbed Einstein field equations, we may still formally treat them as external sources.
 Our goal is then as follows: given an ``exact" solution for $\Psi$ up to some time $\tau_*$, and given metric perturbations at all times, we seek an approximate solution at subsequent times $\tau \geq \tau_*$.

-Our small-scale approximation relies on two key observations:\\ $\bullet$ After horizon entry, $\dot{\eta}$ is a rapidly oscillating function with a quickly decaying amplitude $\dot{\eta}(k \tau \gg 1) \sim \sin(k \tau/\sqrt{3})/(k \tau)^2$ during radiation domination, and vanishing during matter domination, as we show in Appendix \ref{app:small-scale}.
-At times $\tau \gg 1/k$ we may thus simply neglect the term $\dot{\eta}$ in the Boltzmann equation for $\Psi$.\\ $\bullet$ The combination $\dot{h}+6\dot{\eta}$ is mostly a smooth function of time, varying on a Hubble timescale, as derived in Appendix \ref{app:small-scale} and illustrated in Fig.~\ref{fig:hprime-6etaprime}.
+Our small-scale approximation relies on two key observations:\\ $\bullet$ After horizon entry, $\dot{\eta}$ is a rapidly oscillating function with a quickly decaying amplitude $\dot{\eta}(k \tau \gg 1) \sim \sin(k \tau/\sqrt{3})/(k \tau)^2$ during radiation domination, and vanishing during matter domination, as we show in Appendix \ref{app:small-scale} (see the top panel of Fig.~\ref{fig:hprime-6etaprime}).
+At times $\tau \gg 1/k$ we may thus simply neglect the term $\dot{\eta}$ in the Boltzmann equation for $\Psi$.\\ $\bullet$ The combination $\dot{h}+6\dot{\eta}$ is mostly a smooth function of time, varying on a Hubble timescale, as derived in Appendix \ref{app:small-scale} and illustrated in the bottom panel of Fig.~\ref{fig:hprime-6etaprime}.
 This function also shows rapid oscillations superimposed on top of its running mean, but their amplitude is much smaller than the overall magnitude of $\dot{h} + 6 \dot{\eta}$.
 Note that the relative amplitude of oscillations is slightly smaller for that combination of metric terms than for $\dot{h}$ alone.

 For sufficiently small scales, the source term $\dot{h} + 6 \dot{\eta}$ thus varies on a much longer timescale than the time it takes to free-stream across a comoving wavelength.
 We may therefore seek a quasi-stationary (QS) particular solution $\Psi_{\rm QS}$ of Eq.~\eqref{eq:Boltzmann}, for which $\partial_\tau \Psi_{\rm QS} \sim a H \Psi_{\rm QS} \ll (k q/\epsilon) \Psi_{\rm QS}$.
 This quasi-stationary solution is to be summed with a homogeneous solution to smoothly connect with the exact solution at $\tau_*$.